 The Gut-Brain Connection: Unlocking the Power of a Healthy Gut for Optimal Mental Health

 The gut-brain axis (GBA) consists of bidirectional communication between the central and the enteric nervous system, linking emotional and cognitive centers of the brain with peripheral intestinal functions.
-Recent advances in research have described the importance of gut microbiota in influencing these interactions.
+Recent advances in research have uncovered the importance of gut microbiota in influencing these interactions.

 About Instructor

-Gerald J Joseph, B.S., M.Ed.
+Gerald J Joseph, B.S., M.Ed., NBC-HWC

-12 Courses
+13 Courses